myhro/docs-content/content/guides/mysql-backup.md

 <p class="lead">In this guide we show you how a specialized service running inside your Giant Swarm application can be used to create periodic backups of your MySQL database</p>

 Setting up a MySQL database on Giant Swarm is simple.
 The Docker Hub provides a [standard image](https://registry.hub.docker.com/u/library/mysql/) in various flavors.
-But what happens as soon as your applications creates actual data?
+But what happens as soon as your application creates actual data?
 Servers can break any time, data can be lost.
 So you need a backup system.

 In this guide we show you how you can add a service to your Giant Swarm application that accomplishes one thing only: Create a database dump and store it to Amazon S3.
 This way you don't have to touch your existing services.
 Each function has it's place.
 Truly microservistic. :-) However, be aware that this is only one possible solution and might not be ideal for you.